Warning: Not safe for work.

 After reminding myself that Mr. Brighton-Smith is miles away and I have the place all to myself, I unbutton my blouse.
 I take it off, watching my reflection in the mirror that takes up the entire width of the wall above the sink.
 The soft light makes my skin glow.
 I still have the full figure of a woman forever hovering between sizes 10 and 12, but I smile and throw back my shoulders and remind myself I’m beautiful.
 Okay, maybe not beautiful.
 Pretty?
 Maybe that’s still pushing it.
 But I like my face, and my body.
 That counts for something, right?

 Resting my hands on my waist, I thrust one hip to the side and flash myself a smile in the mirror.
 “Hello, gorgeous,” I say in a low, sultry tone.
 “Oh I’m sorry.”
 I flutter my eyelashes.
 “I had no idea you’d be here, Mr. Brighton-Smith.
 I hope you don’t mind I’m a bit naked today.”

 Giggling, I pick up my shirt.
 With some of the scented hand soap and hot water from the sink, I carefully scrub out the coffee stain.
 A few minutes with the hair dryer I find under the sink, and my blouse looks good as new.

 I hesitate before putting it back on, and my gaze rests longingly on the enormous marble bathtub.
 What I wouldn’t give for a nice long bubble bath right about now.
-Especially in Alistair’s bathtub.
+Especially in Patrick’s bathtub.

 Do I dare?
 After all, it’s not like he’d even know.
 And I wouldn’t even be too long, maybe twenty minutes or so.